spectr-e/react-projects/README.md

 ## Project 17: Responsive Navigation App

 You will create a navigational component that will be responsive to different types of screen sizes.
 You will employ the use of _React Icons, \_style components_, \_useState*, and \_useEffect*.

+## Project 18: Text Animation App

+You will create a text animation by installing an animation component using the node package manager.
+You will also create a form group component that will accept user input and upon submission, will render a text animation on the page.

+You will employ the following hooks: _useState_ and, _useEffect_.